rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 The thing with both libraries is, that while they are very expressive in their own lingo, you have to leave the simplicity of `redux` and `redux-thunk` behind.
 You eventually find yourself building generator-functions (`redux-saga`) or composing functions that transform emitted actions (`redux-observable`).
 These sagas or epics are fed into a `runSaga` or `runEpic` function that runs after the reducers in `redux` did their thing.
 The connection between dispatching an action and starting a process because of that gets lost in the framework.

 While `redux-thunk` allows you to wait for a `Promise` to resolve, as the return value of your effect is passed back through the `dispatch` call, both `redux-saga`[^1] and `redux-observable`[^2] will not pass the result of a process back to your `dispatch` call.
 This isn't necessarily bad, but it again forces you to rethink how you build your application around asynchronously running processes.
-A very placative example of this is routing after a process is finished - you'll find yourself connecting `redux` with the browser router to solve that one, be it by passing `history` around or with [`redux-saga-router`](https://github.com/jfairbank/redux-saga-router) or [`connected-react-router`](https://github.com/supasate/connected-react-router).
+A very common example of this is navigating to another page after a process is finished - you'll find yourself connecting `redux` with the browser router to solve that one, either by passing `history` around or with [`redux-saga-router`](https://github.com/jfairbank/redux-saga-router) or [`connected-react-router`](https://github.com/supasate/connected-react-router).

-I eventually found myself in the ironic situation that while my business processes grew in complexity that I absolutely wanted to put under test, at the same time the mechanism I chose to cope with just that complexity makes it harder to test them properly as my processes now run outside of my (programmatic) control.
+I eventually found myself in the ironic situation that while my business processes grew in complexity that I absolutely wanted to put under test, the mechanism I chose to cope with just that complexity made it harder to test the business logic properly as the processes now run outside of my (programmatic) control.

 ## Patterns to cope with it

-Eventually, my feature-tests were riddled with `setTimeout` calls to make sure that the process had time to run before I ran my assertions, something that obviously is a rather brittle workaround that will sooner or later either cause wrong-negatives or just slow down your test runs in general.
+Soon, my feature-tests were riddled with `setTimeout` calls to make sure that the event queue was flushed before I ran my assertions, something that obviously is a rather brittle workaround that will sooner or later either cause wrong-negatives or just slow down your test runs in general.

 If I still wanted to test the processes themselves, I had to whitebox-test them.
 Both `redux-saga` and `redux-observable` give you tools to do that:

 ### redux-saga

-The chapter on [Testing](https://redux-saga.js.org/docs/advanced/Testing.html) in redux-saga makes it a point that testing a saga can either be done by manually advancing the generator function or by waiting for a saga to finish and then spying on the mocked services, e.g. `dispatch` or `fetch`.
+The chapter on [Testing](https://redux-saga.js.org/docs/advanced/Testing.html) in redux-saga explains that testing a saga can either be done by manually advancing the generator-function, or by waiting for a saga to finish and then spying on the mocked services, e.g. `dispatch` or `fetch`.

 <small>Example taken from [Testing](https://redux-saga.js.org/docs/advanced/Testing.html):</small>
 ```js